Did you know?

 Dubai developed using this original treatment system

-Dubai's Hi Rise Buildings were built relying on cesspits
+Dubai's early Hi Rise Buildings were built relying on cesspits

 Even Burj Al Khalifa is reliant on cesspits and sewage trucks